-First-time director Dave Evans shot much of this low-budget psychological horror in and around the disused Cardiff Royal Infirmary and nearby Howard Gardens, perfect places for the bleak and ominous atmosphere he evoked.
-The picture is entirely unscary and longeur-filled, but that’s not the point; Wales is as entitled to be mediocre as everywhere else is.
+First-time director Dave Evans shot much of this low-budget psychological horror in and around the then disused Cardiff Royal Infirmary and nearby Howard Gardens, perfect places for the bleak and ominous atmosphere he evoked.
+The picture is entirely unscary and longeur-filled, but that’s not the point; Wales is as entitled to be mediocre as everywhere else.
 Ffilm Cymru Wales supports more than 20 films in production or development at any one time – one day Wales’ Citizen Kane will emerge.
 Evans has since flourished in TV, directing S4C’s upmarket soap Caerdydd.

 Dal: Yma/Nawr (2003)

 Another Marc Evans film, an innovative drama-documentary celebrating the 2000 year-old Welsh poetic tradition.
 Made for S4C’s film division by production company Fiction Factory, based at Chapter, the film used locations across Wales as well as in the Canton cultural hothouse.
 Evans coaxed the cream of Welsh actors (Daniel Evans, Ioan Gruffydd, Richard Harrington, Rhys Ifans, Siân Phillips, Matthew Rhys, Nia Roberts) to exuberantly perform the poems and added contributions by contemporary poets and musicians to form a subtle, operatic delight, synthesising the hitherto quite separate genres of poetry and film so that they look like natural bedfellows.
 He has continued to make thoughtful Welsh films, most notably road movie Patagonia (2010)and coming-of-age musical Hunky Dory (2011).